 The general partners of each of Republic and Spinnaker will contribute the general partner interests in us they receive as a result of the mergers described above to Dorchester Minerals Management LP in exchange for limited partnership interests in Dorchester Minerals Management LP.
-The general partners of Dorchester Hugoton will contribute cash and the common units they receive as a result of its liquidation to Dorchester Minerals Management LP in exchange for limited partnership interests in Dorchester Jack Schwarz (Management LP) in exchange for limited partnership interests in Dorchester Minerals Management LP.
+The general partners of Dorchester Hugoton will contribute cash and the common units they receive as a result of its liquidation to Dorchester Minerals Management LP in exchange for limited partnership interests in Dorchester Minerals Management LP.